Victor Negrescu: Minister delegate for European Affairs, 2017–2018

 In June 2017, Negrescu became the youngest member of the Tudose Cabinet, as a Minister delegate for European Affairs, stating that his ministerial mandate has two pillars: national consensus on European matters and ensuring democratic access to information about European matters.

 As a Minister Delegate for European Affairs, Negrescu coordinated the preparation of the 2019 Romanian Presidency of the Council of the European Union.
 In his mandate, the training of over 1,500 civil servants who would work for the Presidency began, the official slogan and the first version of the 2019 Presidency's themes of interest were adopted and the dialogue with European officials, as well as with Finland and Croatia – the countries that together with Romania are part of the Presidency Trio – was strengthened.

 In the context of Brexit, Negrescu was part of the team which defined the strategy of the Romanian Government in the Brexit process.
 He met with representatives of the Romanian community in the UK and held consultations with the European Union negotiating team.

 During his mandate as Minister Delegate for European Affairs, Romania obtained the presidency of the European Union Strategy for the Danube Region (EUSDR) for the period between 1 November 2018 and 1 November 2019.

 Negrescu supported the European integration of the Republic of Moldova and contributed to the intensification of the political and diplomatic cooperation between the two countries.
 On June 25, 2018, Victor Negrescu chaired, along with the Deputy Prime Minister for European Integration of the Republic of Moldova, Iurie Leanca, the 5th session of the Intergovernmental Commission Romania-Moldova for European Integration.

 Negrescu resigned from his office on 10 November 2018, stating that Romania was ready to take over the Presidency of the Council of the European Union and adding: "I considered that in order to carry out my mandate I need to have all the means at disposal to perform best and fulfill this mission the way I had done by then, observing certain professional standards and requirements, and respecting everything that to me signifies common values and European customs and traditions".

 During the term of office, he created for the first time for Romania a trio format consisting of the ministers of European Affairs from France, Germany and Romania, with whom he had several working meetings.

 Member of the European Parliament, 2020–present

 In February 2020, Negrescu took office as a member of the European Parliament, after the United Kingdom left the European Union.
 He became the 33rd MEP from the Romanian delegation to the European Parliament and the 11th member of the Romanian delegation from the S&D Group.

 Negrescu is a member of the Committee on Culture and Education and the Committee on Budgets.
 In 2021, he served as his parliamentary group’s lead negotiator on the budget of the European Union for 2022.

+In July 2024, Negrescu was elected vice-president of the European Parliament.